min2ha/ukwa-site/content/target/58539/index.en.md

   "start_date": "2017-11-08T09:00:00Z"
 }

-# Welsh Centre for Crime and Social Justice (WCCSJ)

 WCCSJ is unded by the Higher Education Funding Council for Wales and brings together academics from Welsh universities to encourage 'inter-institutional collaboration to generate high quality, theoretically informed, policy-relevant research on crime and social justice in Wales and beyond'.
 Its administrative hub is in Aberystwyth.